 The range for each channel is 0% to 100%.
 The default for each active channel is 100%.
+Channel 3 and Channel 4 are active only when there is audio input.

 The digital mixer normalizes each output to prevent the output from exceeding the signal range.
 For example, if you pass Channel 1 to an output at 100%, and then mix Channel 2 into the same output, the level of Channel 1 decreases to 50%.